 Azure Service Health

-Personalised alerts and guidance for Azure service issues
+Personalized alerts and guidance for Azure service issues.

 Stay informed and act quickly on service issues

 Azure Service Health notifies you about Azure service incidents and planned maintenance so you can take action to mitigate downtime.
-Configure customisable cloud alerts and use your personalised dashboard to analyse health issues, monitor the impact to your cloud resources, get guidance and support, and share details and updates.
+Configure customizable cloud alerts and use your personalized dashboard to analyze health issues, monitor the impact to your cloud resources, get guidance and support, and share details and updates.

-Configurable cloud alerts notify you about active and forthcoming service issues
+Configurable cloud alerts notify you about active and upcoming service issues

 Shareable details and updates, including incident root cause analyses